Huskyeder/stackato-doc/user/deploy/stackatoyml.rst

 Stackato.yml
 ============

-Configuration options for Stackato applications can be stored in a *stackato.yml* file in the top-level application directory.
+Configuration options for Stackato applications can be stored in a *stackato.yml* or :ref:`manifest.yml <manifest_yml>` file in the top-level application directory.

 The *stackato.yml* file defines **keys** and associated **values** which the ``stackato`` client uses to set options that are otherwise passed by